-Others worried about what the police tell them about their driver's license being suspended for refusal.
+Others worried, about what the police tell them about their driver's license suspended for refusal.

-Are you allowed to consult with a DUI lawyer before you decide to take the test?
+One question always asked, can you consult with a DUI lawyer before you decide to take the test?
 You may or may not have right to consult with attorney before making decision to submit to test or refuse.
 The best thing to do may say "Officer, may I speak with attorney," and see what he or she says.
 Always check individual laws in your state and act only upon the advice of a lawyer whom you have hired.
 Also the lawyer licensed to practice in the jurisdiction where your DUI is pending.

 Types of DUI Breathalyzer Tests

 There are two types of breath tests that exist, and depending on which state you are located, you may or may not exposed to both.
-They are Preliminary Breath Test (PBT) which are administered using a handheld breath testing device, and Evidentiary Breath Test (EBT), which is the more common type of test and the one more likely to be admissible against you in DUI court.
+One is Preliminary Breath Test (PBT) which administered using a handheld breath testing device.
+Another is Evidentiary Breath Test (EBT) which more common type of test, and more likely admissible against you in DUI court.

 Preliminary Breath Testing (PBT)

-The Preliminary Breath Test (PBT) is a handheld model used in the field (as distinguished from the larger Evidentiary Breath Test (EBT) models such as the Intoxilyzers covered below).
+The Preliminary Breath Test (PBT) uses a handheld model used in the field.
+This is different from the larger Evidentiary Breath Test (EBT) models, such as the Intoxilyzers covered below.
 They typically have an LCD readout, and lack the ability to print the result.

 In most states the PBT is generally not admissible into evidence in court.
 This means that the prosecutor and police can not use the results against a person accused of DUI in trial.
-Furthermore, in the states that prohibit its admissibility, a suspect usually has an absolute ability to refuse to submit to this test and it can not legally be held against them.
+Furthermore, in the states that prohibit its admissibility.
+A suspect usually has an absolute ability to refuse to submit to this test.
+Furthermore, legally the prosecutor is unable to hold it against them.

 Why is the preliminary breath test used in DUI investigations?
 The preliminary (sometimes referred to as the portable breath test) is a tool used by law enforcement to establish probable cause to arrest a person, and also to give the officer a ballpark estimate of what an Evidentiary Breath Test (EBT) or blood test might produce.
 If you pass all of the field sobriety tests and blow above or close to the legal limit on the PBT, the officer will likely arrest you despite your good performance on the field tests.
 The officer can then rely on the results of this test to convince a judge in your driving under influence or administrative review hearing that your arrest was legal.